Kanomble/celery_blast/README.md

 Customization of Snakefiles enables user defined post-processing.
 In addition, a `jupyter-notebook` container is available through the optional admin Compose profile.
 Runtime configuration is done with local, untracked `.env.*` files created from `.env.dev.example`, `.env.prod.example`, and `.env.prod.db.example`.
-Set real runtime values before deployment; required reference-data URLs are intentionally blank in the example files.
+Set real runtime values before deployment; review the default reference-data URLs and change them if your deployment uses other mirrors or pinned artifacts.
 Secret rotation guidance is documented in `docs/SECRET_ROTATION.md`.

 <a name="project_setup"></a>